 Retrofitting existing HVAC systems with an add-on FDD would be mostly applicable to homes/businesses with relatively new HVAC systems without FDD, considering the incremental costs and remaining useful life of the system.

-The new HVAC equipment + FDD measure would be mostly applicable to homes/businesses looking to replace older equipment, and this could be an add on feature or — eventually — a requirement for an HVAC equipment incentive.
+The new HVAC equipment + FDD measure would be mostly applicable to homes/businesses looking to replace older equipment, and this could be an add-on feature or — eventually — a requirement for an HVAC equipment incentive.

+The measure is limited to refrigerant-based central systems (AC and ASHP).

-Track Record with other Program Administrators
+Track Record with Other Program Administrators

 Score: 2